STEP 1 - Contact Business Brokers

 Your business will be marketed confidentially utilizing blind ads and limited business summaries.

-We market on six national business for sale websites, email blasts to our large list of buyers, our own websites, multiple social media outlets, Pay-per-click Google and FaceBook campaigns, trade specific sources, plus direct mail and telemarketing to potential buyers.
+We market on all the major national business for sale websites, email blasts to our large list of buyers, our own local buyer and seller websites, multiple social media outlets including YouTube, Pay-per-click Google and FaceBook campaigns, trade specific sources, plus direct mail and telemarketing to potential buyers.

 STEP 6 - Non-Disclosure Agreement

-Every inquiry we receive is sent an NDA for electronic signature that includes a limited summary of the business opportunity.
+Every inquiry we receive results in an NDA being sent to prospect for electronic signature.
+We include a limited summary of the business opportunity at this time.
 This limited summary does not include any business identifying information.

 STEP 7 - Confidential Summary